Webhikers-Docs/bootstrap-vue-cf7/README.md

 ## Installation

 1. Clone the `bootstrap-vue-cf7` (this repo) vue component into your components directory.
-You could call it `form.vue`, for example.
 2. Install `Vue Recaptcha v3`

 ```bash